 Daily Responsibilities of a Tractor Supply Sales Associate

-You might start your day helping unload new shipments, move into cash handling duties at the point of sale systems and later jump into inventory management and store layout adjustments.
+Sales associates juggle many roles depending on the shift and season.
+You might start your day helping unload new shipments, move into cash handling duties at the register, and later assist with inventory or merchandising.

 Customer Service and Engagement